Nagpur: Road

 Nagpur is a major junction for roadways as India's two major national highways, Srinagar-Kanyakumari (National Highway 44) and Mumbai-Kolkata (National Highway 53) pass through the city.
 National Highway 47 connects Nagpur to Bamanbore in Gujarat.
 Nagpur is at the junction of two Asian Highways namely AH43 Agra to Matara, Sri Lanka and AH46 connecting Kharagpur, India to Dhule, India.
 The highway to Mumbai via Aurangabad, a shorter route, was re-built on the national highway basis.
 This highway significantly reduces the distance travelled by NH 6 and NH 3 between two cities.
-In 2009, NHAI announced the extension of the existing NH 204 to Nagpur via Kolhapur-Sangli- Solapur-Tuljapur-Latur-Nanded-Yavatmal-Wardha and connecting it to the NH-7 at Butibori near Nagpur.
+In 2009, NHAI announced the extension of the existing NH 204 to Nagpur via Kolhapur-Sangli- Solapur-Tuljapur-Latur-Nanded-Yavatmal-Wardha and connecting it to the NH-44 at Butibori near Nagpur.
 The entire NH 204 highway has been included in the national highway mega projects for upgradation to 4-lanes, which is now completed.
 One more national highway NH-547 Savner-Chhindwara-Narsinghpur has connected with NH 47 at Savner near Nagpur providing another optional connectivity with the northern part of India.

 Maharashtra State Road Transport Corporation (MSRTC) runs cheaper transport service for intercity, interstate, and intrastate travel.
 It has two bus stations in Nagpur: Nagpur Bus Sthanak (CBS-1) at Ganeshpeth and MorBhawan (CBS-2) at Jhansi Rani Square, Sitabuldi.
 It operates 1600 daily services from CBS-1 to long and short distances within the state and to places in other surrounding states.
 It also operates 750 daily services from CBS-2 to short distances within Vidarbha.

-The Nagpur Municipal Corporation through its bus operators (three red and one green) plies 487 buses, by which over 160,000 people commute.
+The Nagpur Municipal Corporation through its bus operators (three red and one green) plies 730 buses, by which over 200,000 people commute.
 The city bus operation is named as Aapli Bus (your bus).
 The operators consist of diesel, ethanol and CNG run buses.
-A total of 5,500 trips of 123 routes are covered by city buses.
+A total of 124 routes are covered by city buses.
 A common mobility card, called MAHA-CARD, has also been issued which will help people commute with buses and the metro rail.
 A Green bus project featuring India's first ethanol-powered buses was established in August 2014.

 Nagpur is connected directly with Shirdi with the help of Mumbai–Nagpur Expressway, since December 2021.
 After the expressway gets fully completed by December 2023, Nagpur will be directly connected with the state capital, Mumbai.
 Other expressways which will link Nagpur in the coming years are Nagpur–Goa Expressway, Nagpur–Hyderabad–Bengaluru Expressway and Hyderabad–Nagpur–Indore Expressway.

 Other local transport include Autorickshaws and private taxi operators under Ola Cabs and Uber cabs.